 Kissing spine is sometimes referred to as dorsal spinous process impingement syndrome.

 This condition is diagnosed by a veterinarian upon radiographic detection of overriding dorsal spinous processes (ORDSP).
-Kissing spine diagnosis has increased significantly in recent years due to the increased use of digital radiographs (x-rays).
+Kissing spine diagnosis has increased significantly in recent years due to the increased use portable X-ray systems, making radiographs easy to do on the farm.
 [2]

-Your veterinarian will perform x-rays along the spine to determine whether the vertebrae in the spine are too close or touching.
-When examining an x-ray of the back, veterinarians look for reductions in the space between dorsal spinous processes and changes to the boney areas.
+Your veterinarian will perform X-rays along the spine to determine whether the vertebrae in the spine are too close or touching.
+When examining an X-ray of the back, veterinarians are looking for narrowing of the space between dorsal spinous processes, as well as evidence of bony changes.

 Your veterinarian may also suggest a bone scan (Nuclear Scintigraphy), which involves injecting your horse with a radioisotope and using a bone scan camera.
 The camera is positioned over your horse’s back to detect hot spots – areas where radiation is absorbed into the bone.
-These hot spots indicate areas of inflammation and likely pain.
+These hot spots indicate areas of increased metabolic activity in the bone, such as during periods of rapid bony remodeling.
 [1]

 Some veterinarians will use local anesthesia (freezing) to test if blocking the pain helps alleviate symptoms of kissing spines.